 Photo: Thuy Mien

-“Many Vietnamese people live in Melbourne and many Vietnamese students choose Victoria as their place of study,” Mr Davis said, adding that Victoria accounts for at least 40 per cent of Australian lamb exports.
+“Many Vietnamese people are living in Melbourne and many Vietnamese students choose Victoria as their place of study,” Mr. Davis shared, adding that Victoria contributes at least 40% of Australia’s lamb exports.

 According to Ms. Hanah Tran, Project Director in charge of Southeast Asia at Meat & Livestock Australia, the total output of Australian lamb exported to Southeast Asia in 2024 is about 85,000 tons, of which about 540 tons will go to Vietnam.

-Ms Valeska, Regional Director of Southeast Asia for Meat & Livestock Australia, said the BBQ Lambassador culinary show is part of an effort to introduce Australian lamb to Vietnam.
+Ms. Valeska, Regional Director of Southeast Asia of Meat & Livestock Australia, said the BBQ Lambassador culinary show is part of efforts to introduce Australian lamb to Vietnam.

 Ms. Valeska herself loves Vietnamese cuisine and hopes to enjoy Vietnamese dishes made from lamb in the future, such as lamb bread and lamb broken rice.